BrettRD/telepresence/README.md

 ### Chatroom collisions:
 This uses AppRTC for the WebRTC signalling server, and doesn't close the connection nicely.\
 If the chatroom name has been used in the last 24hrs, the WebRTC nodes will crash.\
-Start a new chatroom by changing the string in `telepresence/docker/.env'\
+Start a new chatroom by changing the string in `telepresence/docker/.env` \
 Ideally this would move to a different signalling server which has a separate docker container.

 ### Hardcoded Joystick name:
-The docker-compose.yml refers to `/dev/input/js0`, and will complain bitterly if it doesn't exist.\
+The docker-compose.yml refers to `/dev/input/js0`, and will complain bitterly if it doesn't exist. \
-Patches welcome to support alternative input devices.\
+Patches welcome to support alternative input devices. \
 Ultimately, control will be via a browser anyway

+### Hardcoded Camera name:
+Same as above